-The Clean Freight Transport partnership implemented monitoring devices in freight trucks to measure greenhouse gas emissions and improve air quality in Bogotá, Colombia.
+Clean Freight Transport implemented monitoring devices in freight trucks to measure and lower greenhouse gas (GHG) emissions in Bogotá, Colombia to improve air quality.

-P4G provided this partnership with $75,000 in catalytic grant funding.
+P4G provided this partnership with US $75,000 in catalytic grant funding.

-After Bogotá issued an environmental alert for poor air quality in 2019, the Clean Freight Transport partnership set out to lower greenhouse gas (GHG) emissions and ensure cleaner air for the city.
-The partnership enabled greater logistics efficiency and emissions reductions through the development of a portable, reusable device that was installed in participating vehicles.
-The Internet of Things (IoT)-based device transmits and stores air pollutant indicators while the vehicle is in use.
+The partnership enabled greater logistics efficiency and emissions reductions through the development of a portable reusable device that was installed in participating vehicles.
+The Internet of Things (IoT) – a collective network of connected devices and the technology that facilitates communication between devices and the cloud and people – based device transmits and stores air pollutant indicators to the cloud while the vehicle is in use.
 Data from each registered vehicle is available through an interactive online platform, allowing companies to track their GHG emission reductions.
-The partnership also developed an eco-efficient driving course for the city’s freight drivers to minimize pollution.
+The partnership also developed an eco-efficient driving course for the city’s freight drivers to minimize emissions on routes.

-These technologies and access to results will enable participating companies to design strategies and allocate investments toward clean technologies to improve their logistics, while helping public authorities design data-informed policies such as technology incentives or pollution fees.
-Meanwhile researchers, city planners, and private sector organizations can build on these vital emissions data to study additional improvements.
-This could significantly reduce health risks related to pollution for Bogota’s residents.
+These technologies and access to results will enable participating companies to design strategies and allocate investments toward clean technologies to improve their logistics, while helping public authorities design data-informed policies such as technology incentives and/or pollution fees.
+Meanwhile, researchers, city planners and private sector organizations can build on vital emissions data to study improvements in emissions output.
+This could significantly reduce health risks related to pollution for Bogotá’s residents.

 Through its implementation of the measurement devices, the partnership demonstrated the viable market and commercial value for companies to green their transport logistics.
-Going forward, Clean Freight Transport aims to share lessons learned with other associations and future partnerships while enhancing the sustainable driving training course for further positive environmental impacts.
+Clean Freight Transport aims to share lessons learned with other associations and future partnerships while enhancing the sustainable driving training course for greater environmental impact.

 Besides the funding that P4G provided to the project, partnering with P4G was strategic not only to add objectiveness and technical rigor, but also ensure international standards and good practices, which were fundamental to engage large companies in the measurement of GHG and to connect the project with local and national authorities.